pqina/flip/README.md

 Make sure the paths in the above code snippets match the location of the CSS and JS files.

-You can now copy past the [presets from pqina.nl/flip/](https://pqina.nl/flip/#presets) to your website and everything should function correctly.
+You can now copy past the [presets](https://pqina.nl/flip/#presets) to your website and everything should function correctly.

 ## Docs